grafana/grafana-infinity-datasource/docs/sources/query/backend.md

 ## Computed fields

 Once you have some fields already and you want to compute new field based on existing columns, you can use computed fields to do.
-This is something similar to Grafana's `Add field from calculation -> Binary Operation` but enhanced with powerful expression language.
+This is something similar to the `Add field from calculation -> Binary Operation` transformation but enhanced with powerful expression language.
 For example `price * qty` gives the multiplication value of two columns names `price` and `qty`

 ![calculated fields](https://user-images.githubusercontent.com/153843/196197153-306bbf2a-bc95-4be2-b3ad-75e12c8ea404.png#center)